Skip to Main Content

 What is a Personal Librarian?

-• Help you locate materials held in other libraries
+• Help you locate and request materials held in other libraries

 • Answer questions about library policies, procedures, and services

-• Keep you informed of new resources, services, and programs
+• Inform you about new library resources, services, and programs

-• Put you in contact with other UWF academic support units that can help you with information technology questions, writing assistance, or tutoring services
+• Explain how to contact other academic support units regarding information technology questions, writing assistance, or tutoring services

 • Make photocopies